kbychkov/dailychart/README.md

 # Dailychart.js

 Dailychart.js is a tiny standalone SVG charting library to display daily graph of a stock market security.
+Look at the [demo](https://kbychkov.github.io/dailychart/).

 ## Installation